canonical/http-proxy-operators/http-proxy-policy-operator/CONTRIBUTING.md

   - code quality
   - test coverage
   - user experience for Juju operators of this charm.
-- Please help us out in ensuring easy to review branches by rebase your pull request branch onto the `main` branch.
-This also avoids merge commits and creates a linear Git commit history.
+- Once your pull request is approved, we squash and merge your pull request branch onto the `main` branch.
+This creates a linear Git commit history.
-- Please generate source documentation for every commit.
-See the section below for more details.

 ## Developing